 The third component of the chassis wiring is the rear harness.
 The name suggests it goes into the back of a vehicle, but it also connects to the main element.
 Frequent use is for fuel levels, but the rear harness has other purposes, too.

 Note: The chassis wiring diagrams could be different.
-The Ford F53 chassis wiring schematic is different than for other cars.
+The Ford F53 chassis wiring schematic is different from that of other cars.
 So, make sure to choose a suitable option.

 Also, here is a quick overview of the benefits of having a harness: